-- Even if the air intake temperature is set to be displayed, the coolant temperature warning light comes on if the engine overheats. - When the key is turned to "ON", the coolant temperature is automatically displayed, even if the air intake temperature was displayed prior to turning the key to "OFF".
+Even if the air intake temperature is set to be displayed, the coolant temperature warning light comes on if the engine overheats.

-When the air intake temperature display is selected, "A" is displayed before the temperature.
+- When the key is turned to "ON", the coolant temperature is automatically displayed, even if the air intake temperature was displayed prior to turning the key to "OFF". - When the air intake temperature display is selected, "A" is displayed for one second, and then "A" and the air intake temperature are displayed.